afsanhk/lighthouse-web-notes/README.md

 ## Summary

-THis repository contains all of the notes taken by [Afsanul Khan](https://github.com/afsanhk) for the [Ligthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.
+THis repository contains all of the notes taken by [Afsanul Khan](https://github.com/afsanhk) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.